MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/introduction.md

 !!! warning

-    Please follow the manual to the letter and perform any additional research you deem necessary before attempting to use it for the first time.
+    Please follow the manual to the letter and perform any additional research you deem necessary before attempting to use Milo for the first time.

     If there is anything, and we mean _anything_ that you are curious or unsure about, you are more than welcome to ask us on our discord server.

     After all, you are special to us and we don't want you to get hurt.

-Most importantly from everyone at the Millennium Machines design team, Have fun building your very first Milo.
+Most importantly from everyone at the Millennium Machines design team, Have fun building your very first Milo!

 ## Bill of Materials